 "Once they get a toehold, you aren't going to be able to get them out.
 It will be like a tick on a blue dog's back," Middleburg resident David Chesser said.

 "This is not right in God's eyes," he said.
 "You're looking at prostitution moving in.
 You are looking at crime moving in."

-Christian Faith Center Pastor Mark Sellers said he opposed allowing adult stores in the county.
+Christian Faith Center Pastor Mark Sellers said he opposed allowing adult stores in

 "It's a moral issue.
 We want to keep this out of the community," he said.
 "We have stand up for what we believe is true."